 A driver who has double the number of jobs to complete may be more likely to take the chance of going under a bridge that seems slightly too low for their vehicle.
 The time it takes to find a different route while they're already on a tight schedule is enough to put any stressed driver off however this could end up in a costly collision occuring.

-This is why it's a good idea for fleet managers to consider installing a bridge strike solution that requires no driver input and enables drivers to spend their time focusing on safe driving.
+This is why it's a good idea for fleet managers to consider installing a bridge strike solution that requires no driver input and enables drivers to spend their time focusing on safe driving.• Alerts are based on Live drive time meaning the system does not excessively alert in traffic queues or on motorways

 If a driver is getting in accidents or having near-misses, or they're suddenly taking risky action such as speeding or falling asleep behind the wheel, could be a sign that they're struggling with their mental wellbeing.